Get started with HTML and the DOM

 - The difference between HTML and the DOM.

-You'll also have a real website!
-You can use this site to host your resume or blog.
+You'll also have a working website.
+You can use the site to host your resume or blog.

-- If you're unfamiliar with HTML, read Getting Started with HTML.
+If you are unfamiliar with HTML, read Getting Started with HTML.

 Set up your code

 Open the source code.
-This tab will be called the editor tab throughout this tutorial.
+This tab is called the editor tab throughout this tutorial.

-If you plan on completing the next tutorial in this series, click Sign In and sign in to Glitch with your GitHub or Facebook account.
-If you don't sign in you will lose the ability to edit this project once you close the editing tab.
+If you plan to complete the next tutorial in this series, select Sign In to Glitch using your Facebook, GitHub, or Google account; or email yourself a magic link.
+If you don't sign in to an account, you can't edit the project after closing the editor tab.

-Click Show and select In a New Window.
-A new tab opens, showing you the live page.
-This tab will be called the live tab throughout this tutorial.
+Select Show > In a New Window.
+A new tab opens, showing the live page.
+This tab is called the live tab throughout this tutorial.